 Working for extended periods of time with wet hands or with petroleum, latex, nickel, rubber, flour and cement can also cause dermatitis.
 Although not as common, dermatitis symptoms may also develop due to prolonged exposure to vibration, abrasion or radiation.

 Regardless of the specific cause, you might have a legal right to claim occupational dermatitis compensation if your symptoms developed due to exposure to an allergen, irritant or any other hazardous substance in the workplace.

-According to the Health and Safety at Work Act 1974, employers have a legal duty of care to their employees.
+Thankfully, over the years various acts and regulations have been introduced with the intention of protecting the rights of employees.
+In accordance with the Health and Safety at Work etc Act 1974, employees are owed a duty of care by their employers.
 This means employers must remove all potential hazards from the workplace or put appropriate health and safety measures in place to minimise these hazards.

 Under the Control of Substances Hazardous to Health (COSHH) Regulations 2002, employers are required to either take steps to prevent or minimise workers’ exposure to hazardous substances such as chemical agents and other irritants.

 Some of the ways in which an employer may be found negligent in preventing occupational dermatitis include:

 - Failing to carry out regular risk assessments to identify potential risks.